+There are no procedure codes that CPT considers bundled into Observation.
 A global surgical fee usually includes payment for "observation" secondary to and immediately following the procedure.
 Under certain circumstances however, observation may be paid when a procedure with a global period is performed during the same encounter.
 An example is an ED visit after a fall resulting in a head injury and laceration.
 The observation stay for the head injury evaluation (with a -25 modifier as appropriate) and the laceration repair procedure (performed in the ED) could both be submitted.

 Yes, with the addition of typical times to the observation code sets 99218-99220, 99234-99235 and 99224-99226, they now qualify for use with the prolonged service in the inpatient or observation setting add-on codes (99356 and 99357).